TRNR: Task-Driven Image Rain and Noise Removal with a Few Images Based on Patch Analysis: Experiments

 \subsection{Training Details}

-\textbf{Basic Training Settings.} We set $Q=4$ for MSResNet, which means there are $4$ MSBs and RBs.
-Moreover, the filters of all convolution layers in MSResNet have the size of $3\times 3$ and 48 channels.
+\textbf{Basic Training Settings.} We set $Q=4$ in MSResNet for image rain removal and $Q=6$ for Gaussian noise removal.
+Moreover, the filters of all convolution layers in MSResNet have the size of $3\times 3$ and 48 channels for image rain removal, and have 64 channels for Gaussian noise removal.
+All random seeds are fixed to 0.
 And the negative slopes for all LeakyReLU activations are $0.2$.
-We first train MSResNet-RIS for image rain removal and DNNet-RIS for image blind gaussian noise removal.
-Then we train MSResNet-TRNR and DNNet-TRNR utilizing the proposed TRNR with a few images.
-The noise level in the training process of DNNet-RIS and DNNet-TRNR is uniformly in the range [0, 55].
-The structure of DNNet follows the setting in \cite{AdaFM}.
-Both MSResNet and DNNet are implemented using PyTorch~\cite{pytorchofficial} and trained with Adam optimizer on NVIDIA GeForce RTX 2060 SUPER GPU.
+We first train MSResNet-RIS for image rain removal and Gaussian noise removal.
+Then we train MSResNet-TRNR utilizing the proposed TRNR with corresponding small datasets.
+The noise level in the training process of MSResNet-RIS and MSResNet-TRNR is uniformly in the range [0, 55].
+We implement MSResNet using PyTorch~\cite{pytorchofficial} and train it with Adam optimizer on NVIDIA GeForce RTX 3090 GPU.

-\textbf{Task-Driven Image Rain Removal Settings.} We train MSResNet-TRNR that possesses about 0.92M parameters using TRNR for image rain removal.
-In the task-learning process, $N$ and $K$ are $12$ and $1$ respectively for N-frequency-K-shot learning tasks.
-The batch size $R$ of N-frequency-K-shot learning tasks is set as $5$ in Eq. (\ref{eq:outer-loop}).
-The parameter $\lambda$ that leverages the loss items is $5$.
+\textbf{Task-Driven Image Rain Removal Settings.} We train MSResNet-TRNR using TRNR for image rain removal.
+In the task-learning process, $N$ and $K$ are $12$ and $1$ respectively in N-frequency-K-shot learning tasks for Rain100L-S, Rain100H-S, and Rain800-S. The batch size $R$ of N-frequency-K-shot learning tasks is set as $5$ in Eq. (\ref{eq:outer-loop}).
+Since each clean image in RainLight-S, RainHeavy-S and Rain1400-S have at least 6 rainy augmentations, we set a larger $N=32$ with $K=1$ and $R=3$.
 Step size hyperparameters $\alpha$ and $\beta$ are both set to $0.001$.

-\textbf{Task-Driven Image Noise Removal Settings.} We train DNNet-TRNR with about 1.2M parameters using TRNR for image blind gaussian noise removal.
-In the task-learning process, $N$ and $K$ are $70$ and $1$ for N-frequency-K-shot learning tasks.
+\textbf{Task-Driven Image Noise Removal Settings.} We employ TRNR to train MSResNet-TRNR for Gaussian noise removal.
+In the task-learning process, $N$ and $K$ are $18$ and $1$ for N-frequency-K-shot learning tasks due to larger model capacity.
 The batch size $R$ of N-frequency-K-shot learning tasks is set as $3$ in Eq. (\ref{eq:outer-loop}).
-We do not impose SSIM loss which complies with DnCNN~\cite{KaiZhangDnCNN2017} and FFDNet~\cite{Zhang2018FFDNet}.
+We do not impose SSIM loss following DnCNN~\cite{KaiZhangDnCNN2017} and FFDNet~\cite{Zhang2018FFDNet}.
 Step size hyperparameters $\alpha$ and $\beta$ are both set to $0.001$.